bhoward/focsipedia2/docs/fp/intro.md

 with the anonymous function value being passed as the first argument to _sum_.
-This allows us to use the _sum_ function on the right-hand side, within the definition of _sum_ itself; since an anonymous function does not have a name (until it gets bound to a variable), this sort of **recursive** call is not possible.
+This allows us to use the _sum_ function on the right-hand side, within the definition of _sum_ itself; this sort of **recursive** call is not possible in an anonymous function since it does not have a name (until it gets bound to a variable).
 If we just said `val sum = (...) => ... sum(f, a+1, b) ...`
-then the use of _sum_ on the right-hand side would be referring to some older (shadowed) binding to that name.
+then the use of _sum_ on the right-hand side would be referring to some older (about to be shadowed) binding to that name.
 Scala also requires that function signatures in a `def` statement declare the types of their parameters as well as the return type, just as in Java.
 We will talk more about recursive functions later.